-While Chapter 7 bankruptcy is set on the total ilimination of debt, Chapter 13 bankruptcy is a debt repayment or management plan.
-It creates an opportunity for debtors to repay their outstanding debts, or at least part of it.
+While Chapter 7 bankruptcy focuses on the total elimination of debt, Chapter 13 bankruptcy is a debt repayment or management plan.
+It creates an opportunity for debtors to repay their outstanding debts or at least part of it.
 Upon qualifying for a Chapter 13 bankruptcy, you will be granted a period of 3 or 5 years to pay installments to your creditors, depending on your ability to pay.
 Once this period has been met and provided you have not missed a payment, the balance of your debt will be cleared.

 Get the Legal Help that You Deserve

 Call us for your free first consultation.
 Our experienced Indianapolis bankruptcy attorneys possess the necessary knowledge and skill required to assist you.
 We have assisted numerous clients through the Chapter 13 bankruptcy process.

 Some of the complexities in Chapter 13 bankruptcy include:

 - Repayment Plan: We will assist you in the presentation of a repayment plan.
 This plan will be derived from your income and expenses as required by the bankruptcy means test.
 The plan also includes information regarding the distribution of payments.
 The bankruptcy judge has to approve the plan, so it should cover your debts extensively while balancing a payment plan you can afford.